 Over 7,000 years ago Mount Mazama, an Oregon volcano, collapsed leaving Crater Lake, a major tourist attraction.
 Similar lakes exist in other locations around the world.
 Over millions of years, underwater eruptions in the Pacific Ocean caused lava to build up gradually, causing the Hawaiian Islands to form above sea level.
 Every island consists of at least one volcano.
 Volcanoes continue to help shape the ocean’s landscape.
 For example, an eruption south of Tokyo in 2013 created an island that could get bigger if more eruptions occur.
 Ash combined with other volcanic particles propelled into the atmosphere can help create brilliant sunsets around the world.

 Additional Explosive Effects

-Volcanic landslides can move large amounts of dirt and rock at up to 100 kilometers per hour (62.14 miles per hour), reshaping the landscape.
+Volcanic landslides can move large amounts of dirt and rock at up to 62.14 miles per hour (100 kilometers per hour ), reshaping the landscape.
 Acidic gases in volcanic fume clouds may rain down on the planet causing airplane surfaces, vehicles and other objects to corrode.
 Collapsing volcanoes and underwater eruptions can also trigger devastating tsunamis that destroy land, life and property.
-However, nothing lasts forever -- not even volcanoes.
+However, nothing lasts forever, and this also applies to volcanoes.
 After they stop erupting, erosion can eventually wear them down over time to where they become hills or even valleys.